What is API Security?

 2. Inadequate Access Controls

+Access control mechanisms are crucial in guaranteeing that only permitted users are able to carry out particular tasks or obtain specific information.
 For example, an API endpoint might allow a regular user to perform administrative actions due to a lack of role-based

 or object-level

-access control checks.
 This can result in data leaks, privilege escalation

-(RBAC) or attribute-based access control
+(RBAC), or attribute-based access control

-(ABAC), and validating permissions for every request.
+(ABAC), and permissions validation for any request.

 3. Verbose Error Messages